Syetag/oldwarHP/README.md

 **See HP with a Punch:**

-- The HP bar will also appear whenever you damage a structure with a punch, giving you instant feedback on your attacks.
+- The HP bar will also appear whenever you damage a structure with a punch.

 ![GIF showing health display with punch](https://github.com/Syetag/oldwarHP/assets/109528894/63b0da47-1cec-4aee-9eb2-28e8c9cf7115)

 **Works in Vehicles:**

-- The HP bar will also appear whenever you damage a vehicle by punching or pointing at it, giving you instant feedback on your attacks.
+- The HP bar will also appear whenever you damage a vehicle by punching or pointing at it.

 ![GIF showing health display on vehicle](https://github.com/Syetag/oldwarHP/assets/109528894/e4ec4c49-5187-4686-860d-e91e09f7c125)